 This is what I meant when I said earlier there is pretty good chance that the church is actually fulfilling the responsibility of Elijah, because it has become not just something for the church or the Israelitish countries; it has become now a worldwide work.
-Through the World Wide Church of God, God's word was spread all over the world, and the World Wide Church of God, was actually proclaiming God's truth, not just to Israel, it was proclaiming God's truth to the whole world.
-The church was doing the same basic job as Elijah and John the Baptist, restoring the true way, revealing the true God, preaching the certainties of scripture; and so now at the end time we find a collective body of individuals representing God revealing God's will to the entire world.
+Through the Worldwide Church of God, God's word was spread all over the world, and the Worldwide Church of God was actually proclaiming God's truth, not just to Israel, it was proclaiming God's truth to the whole world.
+The church was doing the same basic job as Elijah and John the Baptist, restoring the true way, revealing the true God, preaching the certainties of Scripture.
+So now, at the end time, we find a collective body of individuals representing God, revealing God's will to the entire world.

 Amos 3:1-7 Hear this word that the Lord has spoken against you, O Children of Israel, against the whole family which I brought up from the land of Egypt, saying You only have I known of all the families of the earth.
 Therefore I will punish you for all your iniquities.
 Can two walk together unless they are agreed?
 Will a lion roar in the forest, when he has no prey?
 Will a young lion cry out of his den, if he has caught nothing?
 Will a bird fall into a snare on the earth, where there is no trap for it?
 Will a snare spring up from the earth, if it has caught nothing at all?
 If a trumpet is blown in a city, will not the people be afraid?
 If there is a calamity in a city, will not the Lord have done it?
 Surely the Lord God does nothing, unless He reveals His secret to His servants the prophets.

-Amos begins by showing two things that provide a basis for what he is saying in this prophesy.
+Amos begins by showing two things that provide a basis for what he is saying in this prophecy.
 First, and perhaps the most important, is that God and Israel have a special relationship.
 That is found in that statement “You only have I known.”
-Known indicates the closeness of a sexual relationship; of all the nations on the face of the earth Israel was the only nation God married.
+"Known" indicates the closeness of a sexual relationship.
+Of all the nations on the face of the earth, Israel was the only nation God married.
 That is a pretty special relationship.
 That is also sobering because Jesus said later, “to whom much is given, much more is required.”
 That special relationship, that closeness between God and Israel is from sharing the experiences of life together.
 Even though God oversees and does directing on the other nations as well, with Israel it is different.
 He is right there.
 That is what He is implying.

 People traveling in the same direction toward the same destination at the same time would hardly meet except by appointment.
 God and Israel had met and God had appointed it.
 So Amos inserts himself into this; he has been sent by appointment, and he does not speak promiscuously.
 He is reminding them that what he says began with God.